ehrlich-b/go-unit-tests/README.md

 mockDependency.AssertCalled(t, "SomeMethod")
 ```

 Without a testify mock, you'd be "hand crafting" this mock class, so that it would return (e.g.) 42 under certain circumstances.
 This allows your tests to be much more declarative and readable.
+All function setups are nice chainable one-liners (e.g.) `mockDependency.On("SomeMethod").Return(42)`

 A testify mock can be [written directly](https://pkg.go.dev/github.com/stretchr/testify/mock).
 But I do not recommend that at all.
 See the next section on Mockery.